streetwriters/notesnook/docs/help/contents/web-clipper/clipping-your-first-web-page-with-web-clipper.md

 ![The selected-nodes popup shown in the bottom-right corner of the page](/static/web-clipper/selected-nodes-popup.png)

-3. Click on all the nodes you want to clip (they can be in any part of the screen).
+3. Click all the nodes you want to clip (they can be in any part of the screen).
    ::: info
    The web clipper stacks all the selected nodes vertically during final processing.
    :::
 4. Clicking again on the selected nodes will deselect them.
-5. Once you are done, click on the Clip button
+5. Once you are done, click the Clip button
 6. Activate the Notesnook Web Clipper and save your clip.

 ## Selecting the clipping mode